-The two most common serious knee injuries are anterior cruciate ligament (ACL) rupture and patellar (knee-cap) dislocation.
+It is well established that female athletes, from adolescence onwards, are at greater risk of serious knee injury compared to males.
+The two most common serious knee injuries are ACL rupture and patellar dislocation.
 Consider the following telling statistics:

 ACL Injury: From the age of 13 years the risk increases dramatically for girls (2), and the rate of ACL reconstructive surgery peaks at age 16 (2).
 Depending on the sport, females have between 2 to 8 times greater risk than males.
-The higher risk sports are the pivoting / cutting, and jump and land sports, including gymnastics, soccer, volleyball, netball, and basketball (2,3).
-Females are more likely to have associated biomechanical and anatomical risk factors (2).After ACLreconstruction, females with known risk factors had a 44% risk of sustaining a second ACL injury (1).
-Of those who go on to suffer an ACL rupture on the opposite side, up to 88% will be female (1).
+The higher risk sports are the pivoting / cutting, and jump and land sports, including gymnastics, soccer, European handball, volleyball, netball, and basketball (2,3).
+Females are more likely to have the associated risk factors of anterior pelvic tilt. femoral anteversion, genu valgum, genu recurvatum, and increased "Q" angle (2).
+Post ACL-reconstruction, females with known risk factors had a 44% risk of sustaining a second ACL injury (1).
+Of those who go on to suffer a contralateral ACL rupture, up to 88% will be female (1).

-Patellar dislocation: While figures for male and female rates of patellar instability are similar, in the high risk ages (10-17 years) girls have a 33% greater risk than boys (6,7).
-Females have a 3 times greater risk of developing ongoing instability (6).
-In patients with patellofemoral instability, females are more likely to have associated biomechanical and anatomical risk factors (5,6).
+Patellofemoral instability: While figures for male and female rates of instability are similar, in the high risk ages (10-17 years) girls have a 33% greater risk than boys (6,7).
+Females have a 3 times greater risk for recurrent instability (6).
+In patients with patellofemoral instability, females are more likely to have the associated risk factors of hypermobility, femoral anteversion, positive "J" sign, trochlear dysplasia, increased "Q" angle, and patella alta (5,6).
 It has been suggested that girls are at significantly higher risk, and the similar rates statistically are an indication that boys engage in higher risk activities than girls.
-This is supported by data that show females were more likely to dislocate during "low-risk" and "no-risk"

-activities, while most dislocations in males occurred during "high-risk pivoting activities" (5).
+This is supported by data that show females were more likely to dislocate during "low-risk" and "no-risk" activities, while most dislocations in males occurred during "highrisk pivoting activities" (5).